fullstackcodebreaker/algorithm-in-14-days/chapter1/stack.md

 ![](/assets/stack.png)

-A stack of book is a great example of stack.
+A stack of books are great example of stack.